wangyan100/springbootexamples/spring-boot-k8s/readme.md

 #### Write deployment and service yaml files

-- for springboot application, you could find example as below
+- for SpringBootApplication, you could find example as below
   ![1](doc/01.png)

 - for elasticsearch, you could find example as below shown